tspascoal/gh-oidc-sub/README.md

     -r, --repo,--repository       : Name of the repo to get/set sub -q, --jq                      : JQ expression to filter the get output (optional) -s, --subs                    : The list of sub customization to set (comma separated).
-                                    Mandatory for organnization set operation and optional for repo set operation.
+                                    Mandatory for organization set operation and optional for repo set operation.

 Description: